Renate Bertlmann: Life

 Renate Bertlmann was born in Vienna on the 28 February 1943.
 Renate's mother encouraged her daughter's artistic talent from an early age and she received her first camera at the age of fourteen from her uncle, Josef Mattiazzo.
 Between 1963 and 1964 she was in Oxford where she studied English and prepared for her entrance examination for the Academy of Fine Arts in Vienna, which she passed at the first attempt.

 In 1964 Bertlmann began her studies at the Academy, where she took painting classes and learned traditional craft techniques.
 As a student, Bertlmann came in contact with the bias against women within the art world and started to foster her feminist consciousness by reading Luce Irigaray's This Sex Which is Not One (1977), Virginia Woolf's A Room of One's Own, and Simone de Beauvoir's The Second Sex (1949), among other seminal texts.
-In 1965, Bertlmann met Reinhold Bertlmann, a physics student, who she married four years later.
+In 1965, Bertlmann met Reinhold Bertlmann, a physics student, whom she married four years later.
 In 1969, Bertlmann created Verwandlungen [Transformations] (1969), posing for the camera with a self-timer, while wearing a series of outfits belonging to her mother.

 In 1970, Professor Helmut Kortan offered Bertlmann a teaching position at the Academy, which she held for twelve years.
 There, she taught composition techniques, life drawing and various painting techniques.
 Aside from her work at the Academy, Bertlmann was also politically active.
 She worked for the journal published by 'AUF – Aktion Unabhängiger Frauen' [Action of Independent Women] and contributed texts and images.
 In 1973 she had her first exhibition at the Vienna Künstlerhaus.
 In 'Why Don't You Paint any Flowers?', the text written on the occasion of the exhibition, she invited women artists to bring the feminine into the world.

 At this time, she made drawings based on literary interpretations.
 For example, Thomas Bernhard's play 'A Party for Boris' inspired her first wheelchair drawings.
 In addition, she started to create sculptures made of condoms with spikes, prongs and breaks to denounce male fantasies of violence against women.
 Similar works, such as Messerbrüste [Knifebreasts] (1975), focused on the oppression of women.
 In 1975, Bertlmann participated at ground-breaking exhibition 'MAGNA.
 Feminismus: Kunst und Kreativität' [MAGNA.
 Feminism: Art and Creativity] curated by Valie Export.